 8) Communication Plans

-Without the ability to communicate in an emergency, recovery teams can’t do their jobs, restoring operations will take far longer, and confusion will mount.
+Without the ability to communicate in an emergency, recovery teams can’t do their jobs, restoring operations will take far longer and confusion will mount.
 Organizations must document detailed communication plans that identify how personnel will reach each other during a disruption, especially if the normal lines of communication are broken.

 Your communication plan might include emergency contact methods, calling trees, backup devices and procedures for communicating with external parties, such as the media or customers when necessary.